What on earth have I been doing.

 Next up was a quest for one of our favourite birds the pīpīwharauroa or Shining Cuckoo.

-The day was fading and it was last light, in a last ditch desperate effort we approached a tree we had photographed a Shining Cuckoo in the year before to give it a finale whirl.
+The day was fading and it was last light, in a last-ditch desperate effort we approached a tree we had photographed a Shining Cuckoo in the year before to give it a final whirl.
 No sooner had the call gone out than this bird landed right in front of us centre stage.

 Often Bird photography is just like this.

 All day nothing happens and one becomes reconciled with the feelings of disappointment only to have victory at the last possible moment and this folk, brings the bird photographer out after that hard to get bird time and time again.